New Release Never Before Offered — Dockable Waterfront at Tennessee National — May 2nd Grand Opening

 Morning.
 Coffee on the deck overlooking the water.
 Maybe a kayak paddle in a quiet cove before the lake wakes up.
 The mist burns off by 9 AM and the water turns glass-smooth.

 Afternoon.
-Drop a line for largemouth bass or striped bass — Tellico is known for both.
+Drop a line for largemouth bass — Watts Bar is known for its fishing.
 Or head back to the marina, rinse off, and grab something at the clubhouse.

 Evening.
 Sunset cruise.
 No agenda.
-Just the engine idling, the sky turning orange, and the mountains framing every direction.
+Just the engine idling, the sky turning orange, and the ridgelines framing every direction.
 Back to the dock by dark.

 That’s not a vacation day.
 That’s a Tuesday.